7 Ways to Use a Mental Health Survey and Questions to Ask

 Conclusion

-The World Health Organization and the Center for Disease Control says that mental health issues are becoming more common, due to many factors such as societal changes, political beefs, social media, continued fear from the pandemic, and other related health issues.
-To combat these issues, and to “end the stigma” in order to gain understanding and fund programs and treatments, mental health surveys are a necessity for researchers, companies, institutions, and others.
+The World Health Organization and the Centers for Disease Control say that mental health issues are becoming more common, due to many factors such as societal changes, political beefs, social media, continued fear from the pandemic, and other related health issues.
+To combat these issues and to “end the stigma” to gain understanding and fund programs and treatments, mental health surveys are a necessity for researchers, companies, institutions, and others.

 A serious topic like mental health needs a survey platform that takes it seriously.
 SurveyLegend, used by many in the healthcare industry (see a healthcare provider’s video review on G2), offers the security and confidentiality that a mental health survey needs, and allows for easy, user-friendly questions to make surveys simple for respondents.
 Start today for free.